-Summer has come to an end and so has September, and with it brings our second monthly prize winner in the FPL Vibes Prize League.
-The September champ is Curtis Marshall with his team Milanista, rolling out a superb month that has propelled him to top spot in the league.
-For his monthly prize, Curtis has selected an AC Milan #3 Maldini Third Kit from our official kit supplier Red Mango Kits.
+The end of February month in the Barclays Premier League means we have our seventh monthly prize winner but our first repeat prize winner in the FPL Vibes Prize League.
+The February prize winner is Curtis Marshall with his team Milanista, copping the monthly prize for the second time this season.
+For his monthly prize, Curtis has selected an AC Milan Home Kit, Gullit #10 size Medium from our official kit supplier Red Mango Kits.

 Can you feel the Vibes?